sparky8512/starlink-grpc-tools/README.md

     neurocis/starlink-grpc-tools dishStatusInflux.py -v
 ```

-`dishStatusInflux.py -v` is optional and will run same but not -verbose, or you can replace it with one the other scripts if you wish to run that instead.
+`dishStatusInflux.py -v` is optional and will run same but not -verbose, or you can replace it with one of the other scripts if you wish to run that instead.
 I (neurocis) will push a Grafana dashboard in the near future, or please create and share your own.